 - Briefly press the power button. - From the Start screen, point to the upper-right or lower-right corner of the screen.
-When the charms list opens, click Settings, click the Power icon, and then click Sleep.
+When the charms displays, select Settings, click the Power icon, and then click Sleep.

 To exit Sleep, briefly press the power button.